martin0004/drone_control_system/README.md

 3 - Make sure you comply with your local regulations before flying a drone.

+4 - This project makes several assumptions which may not apply on a real drone.

 # Install & Run

 1 - Clone this repository